-The charger is designed to be used in Mode 6 (and mode 7 described later) with an accessory discharge load, so that the pack is being discharged during the period between charges.
-When started in Mode 6, the Auxiliary Output (available from a connector behind a hole plug on the side of the charger case, once installed) is turned on to enable the solid state relay to connect the discharge load.
+The charger is designed to be used in Mode 6 (and modes 7 and 8 described later) with an accessory discharge load, so that the pack is being discharged during the period between charges.
+When started in Mode 6, the Auxiliary Output (available from a connector behind a hole plug on the side of the charger case, once installed) is turned on to enable the solid state relay in the discharge load to connect the load.